Carl A. Anderson

 • Establishing, at The Catholic University of America, Father Michael J. McGivney Hall, as the new home of the Pontifical John Paul II Institute for Studies on Marriage and Family;

 • Purchasing the John Paul II Cultural Center in Washington, D.C., and establishing on the site the Saint John Paul II National Shrine, a permanent memorial that houses a world-class museum dedicated to the pope's life, pontificate and teaching;

 • With the Archdiocese for the Military Services, USA, co-sponsoring wounded veteran and military personnel to attend the annual International Military Pilgrimage to Lourdes, France; and

-• Launching the Christian Refugee Relief Fund, a charitable fund that benefits the persecuted Christians in the Middle East, and donating more than $4 million for food, housing and other basic necessities for those in the region who have fled their homes.
+• Launching the Christian Refugee Relief Fund, a charitable fund that has raised more than $12 million to benefit the persecuted Christians in the Middle East and assist those especially from Iraq and Syria who have fled their homes.